 Physical Risks

-• Chemical abortion drugs are more likely to send women to the emergency room: the rate of chemical abortion-related emergency room visits increased over 500% between 2002-2015.[6]
+• Chemical abortion drugs are increasingly likely to send women to the emergency room (ER): in a study of the Medicaid population in states that fund abortion for low-income women, the rate of chemical abortion-related emergency room visits increased over 500% between 2002-2015.[8]

-• Chemical abortions are over 50% more likely than surgical abortions to result in an ER visit within 30 days affecting one in twenty women.[6]
+• Chemical abortions are over 50% more likely than surgical abortions to result in an ER visit within 30 days, with one woman experiencing an abortion-related ER visit for every 20 chemical abortions.[9]

-• Mifepristone cannot treat an ectopic pregnancy and can mask the symptoms of tubal rupture, putting women at risk of severe bleeding and death.
-Approximately 2% of all pregnancies are ectopic.[7]
+• Only ultrasound can rule out an ectopic pregnancy.
+Mifepristone cannot treat an ectopic pregnancy and can mask the symptoms of tubal rupture, putting women at risk of severe bleeding and death.
+Approximately 2% of all pregnancies are ectopic and half of women have no risk factors.[14]

-• If an Rh-negative woman is not administered Rhogam if indicated at the time of her chemical abortion, she could experience isoimmunization which would cause serious risks to future pregnancies.[8]
+• If an Rh-negative woman is not administered Rhogam at the time of her chemical abortion, she could experience isoimmunization, which would pose serious risks to future pregnancies.[15]

 Social and Emotional Risks

 • With no medical oversight, abortion pills can fall into the hands of traffickers and abusive partners.
-Already, there are accounts of women being given abortion pills without their knowledge and against their will.
-The risk of forced abortions will increase if the pills are available online without an in-person visit with the woman’s doctor.[10]
+Already, there are accounts of women being given abortion pills without their knowledge or consent.
+The risk of forced abortions will increase if the pills are available online without an in-personvisit with the woman’s doctor, visits during which it might be determined whether the woman is being coerced in an abusive situation.[16]

-• The risks of chemical abortions aren’t just physical: women have described that their chemical abortion experiences left them feeling unprepared, silenced, regretful, or left with no other choice.[11]
+• The risks of chemical abortions aren’t just physical: women have reported that their chemical abortion experiences left them feeling unprepared, silenced, regretful, or left with no other choice.[17]

 Data Issues